acmdas/das_fieldstones/morefieldstones2019.md

 ## Respect
 Sat, 29 Jun 2019

-&ldquo;Respect, I note, was once conferred upon the dutiful.
+“Respect, I note, was once conferred upon the dutiful.
 It was not until recently that a “theory” was hatched — a bastardization of ancient Christian teaching — that compelled us to show respect to all, and civility even to the uncivil.
 This was an important abridgement of our freedom: to decide, for ourselves, whom to love, admire, ignore, fear, detest, &c.
-It interferes with our duty to make sound judgements, thus dehumanizing us.&rdquo;&mdash;[David Warren](https://www.davidwarrenonline.com/2019/06/26/aside-on-law-order/)
+It interferes with our duty to make sound judgements, thus dehumanizing us.”—[David Warren](https://www.davidwarrenonline.com/2019/06/26/aside-on-law-order/)

 ## Barlow&rsquo;s 25
 Mon, 1 Jul 2019